anonymouscfs1-cmd/anonymouscfs1-cmd/README.md

 I'm an AI developer, but my journey started long before any classroom.
 I was early to the AI wave — tracking ChatGPT from launch, watching DeepSeek challenge the status quo, testing Grok, Gemini, and Claude as they entered the scene.

 I don't just use AI tools.
 I compare them, stress-test them with different prompts, and study how their responses differ.
-I like trying new things — building websites in Lovable, making chatbots, running and experimenting with different models locally in Ollama, and exploring how AI behaves in the cloud.
+I like trying new things — building websites in Lovable, making chatbots, running models locally in Ollama, and exploring how AI behaves in the cloud.

+The gap between a bad AI output and a great one isn't the tool.
+It's knowing what to ask for.
+Two people, same model, same cost — the difference is always knowledge and the quality of your instructions.
+That's what I focus on.

 Right now I work mainly with **Claude Sonnet 4.6** — it handles everything I throw at it, from daily tasks to full projects, and it does exactly what I ask.